LewisIsWorking/PathWarsWiki/Writerside/topics/Feedback-from-Ross-on-getting-started-guide.md

 Most new people are coming from the discord, is this section really that necessary?

 Why did I add step 0?
-You have zero reason to explain yourself, a content guide is very self explanatory.
+You have zero reason to explain yourself; a content guide is very self-explanatory.

 18+
 Another redundant section, you can just say this under the requirements topic on the content guide.

 What to do now?
 Why is this not at the *end* of step 0?
-That way people don't have to remember to go *Back* to the discord link, and can just to the discord right from the point that they decide they're okay with the content guide.
+That way, people don't have to remember to go *Back* to the discord link, and can just to the discord right from the point that they decide they're okay with the content guide.

 Content guide
 Finally getting to the content guide that is mentioned half a page higher.

 This link doesn't work well?
-It's send you to a guide on how to make an editable checklist.
+It sends you to a guide on how to make an editable checklist.
 Why not change it to a link that shows the actual content guide checklist.

-I think this could easily be a page one it's own, especially the way you have it set up.
+I think this could easily be a page one it is own, especially the way you have it set up.

 It's very fair to say "All of these things *can* happen in the campaign", but I feel like it might violate the spirit of the content guide in a way?

 A lot of these should also be justified, or at least elaborated upon.
-"Sex between PCs" for example.
+"Sex between PCs", for example.

 "Homophobia" is another that could be explained.
 Is your world openly discriminating against LGBT?
 Will every gay character face prosecution / social consequences?
 Is it only for specific places / regions / religions.

 Real-world religion.
 This will happen in the campaign?
-I don't think Golorian has any real world religions?
+I don't think Golarion has any real world religions?
 Sexism, same as homophobia
 Transphobia, same as homophobia
 Specific cultural issues.
 Do you have any in mind?
 It's a *very* broad topic.

 Mental and Physical health
-For one, I find it hilarious that 'Thirst' in the same category as 'freezing to death' and 'sexual assault' Torture, Sexual assault, terrorism, Pregnancy, Miscarriage, Abortion.
-Are all very controversial topics in the gaming space, so giving a brief explanation as to why you'd want them in your campaign would go a long way to eliminate potential red flags from new players.
+For one, I find it hilarious that 'Thirst' is in the same category as 'freezing to death' and 'sexual assault' Torture, Sexual assault, terrorism, Pregnancy, Miscarriage, Abortion.
+They Are all very controversial topics in the gaming space, so giving a brief explanation as to why you'd want them in your campaign would go a long way to eliminate potential red flags from new players.

 Permanent Character Death
 No notes